Science fiction film

-Science fiction (or sci-fi) is a film genre that uses speculative, science-based depictions of phenomena that are not fully accepted by mainstream science, such as extraterrestrial lifeforms, spacecraft, robots, cyborgs, mutants, interstellar travel, time travel, or other technologies.
+Science fiction film refers to the application of science fiction themes into a film genre.
+As such, it uses speculative, science-based depictions of phenomena that are not fully accepted by mainstream science, such as extraterrestrial lifeforms, spacecraft, robots, cyborgs, mutants, interstellar travel, time travel, or other technologies.
 Science fiction films have often been used to focus on political or social issues, and to explore philosophical issues like the human condition.

 The genre has existed since the early years of silent cinema, when Georges Méliès' A Trip to the Moon (1902) employed trick photography effects.
-The next major example (first in feature-length in the genre) was the film Metropolis (1927).
-From the 1930s to the 1950s, the genre consisted mainly of low-budget B movies.
+The next major example (one of the first feature-length in the genre) was the film Metropolis (1927).
+There were a few early big-budget films, notably Things to Come (1936), but from the 1930s to the 1950s the genre consisted mainly of low-budget B movies.
 After Stanley Kubrick's landmark 2001: A Space Odyssey (1968), the science fiction film genre was taken more seriously.
 In the late 1970s, big-budget science fiction films filled with special effects became popular with audiences after the success of Star Wars (1977) and paved the way for the blockbuster hits of subsequent decades.

 Screenwriter and scholar Eric R. Williams identifies science fiction films as one of eleven super-genres in his screenwriters’ taxonomy, stating that all feature-length narrative films can be classified by these super-genres.
 The other ten super-genres are action, crime, fantasy, horror, romance, slice of life, sports, thriller, war, and western.